 It is also possible to check the core WordPress, themes, and plugins files against the repository versions.

 There is a built-in firewall to prevent any abnormal activity on your website - such as probing for XMLRPC and any malicious attempts to login via the API or otherwise.
-It is possible to run the firewall in a learning mode to familiarize the system with the regular user activities and thus prevent locking out a legitimate user.
+It is possible to run the application firewall in a learning mode to familiarize the system with the regular user activities and thus prevent locking out a legitimate user.

 You can also choose to enable the firewall on schedule.